 Click on “Clean Now” at the bottom of the page to begin the repair process.

-If Steam still doesn’t open, continue to the next method.
+If nothing happens and steam won’t open, continue to the next method.

 Fix 3: Restart Your Computer

-Restarting your computer is always the quickest and easiest way to fix any issue you are having with Steam opening.
+Restarting your computer is always the quickest and easiest way to fix Steam not opening issues.

 Open the Start menu and click on the Power icon.
 Then, click “Restart.”

 That is all there is to it.
-Once the computer has rebooted, try to open Steam again.
+Once the computer has rebooted, try to restart Steam again.
 If it doesn’t open, continue to the next method.

 Remove Unnecessary External Devices

-External devices you don’t need such as extra USB drives, more than one mouse, printers, hard drives, extra keyboards, and monitors, etc. often interfere with Steam.
+External devices you don’t need such as extra USB drives, more than one mouse, printers, hard drives, extra keyboards, and monitors, etc. often interfere with the Steam Client.
 It is best to unplug as many other devices as you can before attempting to open it.

 Fix 4: Update Windows